jdm199605/Robin/README.md

 ## Overview
-This is the repository of source code for paper `Robust Table Integration in Data Lakes: From Integrable Set Discovery to Multi-Tuple Conflict Resolution`.
+This is the repository of source code for paper `Table Integration in Data Lakes Unleashed: Pairwise Integrability Judgment, Integrable Set Discovery, and Multi-Tuple Conflict Resolution`.

 ## Benchmarks
 For the used benchmarks, please visit [https://zenodo.org/records/10547371](https://zenodo.org/records/10547371) to download our benchmarks.
 The whole benmarks are created based on two dataset repositories, `Real` and `Join`, from a VLDB 23 Paper, `Integrating Data Lakes`.
 For more information about this paper, please visit [ALITE](https://github.com/northeastern-datalab/alite).